marcboeker/gmail-to-sqlite/README.md

 --data-dir DATA_DIR     Path to the directory where all data is stored.
 --full-sync             Force a full sync.
 --message-id MESSAGE_ID Sync only the message with the given message id.
---exclude-raw           Do not store the raw message in the database.
 ```

 ## Schema